Please click the links below to access the latest information.

-Lockdown measures have now been eased across England but the NHS continues to advise regular handwashing and cough etiquette, and that you should also self-isolate (stay at home) for 10 days if you have any of the following symptoms:
+The NHS continues to advise regular handwashing and cough etiquette, and that you should also self-isolate (stay at home) for 10 days if you have any of the following symptoms:

 - high temperature (feeling hot to touch on the chest or tummy)

 - or loss of smell or taste (also called anosmia)

 If you do have any of the symptoms above, do not go to your GP, a pharmacist or a hospital.
 If you feel you cannot cope with your symptoms at home, your condition gets worse, or you do not get better after 10 days, please call 111 or visit https://111.nhs.uk/covid-19.

 The Government says we can all help control the virus if we do the following: